 "Sound intensity" is sound power per unit area, while "pressure" is a

 measure of force per unit area.
-Intensity (sound energy quantity) is not
+Intensity (sound energy size) is not

-dB scale for field quantities, like volts and sound pressures
+dB scale for field sizes, like volts and sound pressures

 ratio

-area A in m2 perpendicular to the direction of the sound.
-The SI-unit for
+surface area A in m2 perpendicular to the direction of the sound.

 Note - Comparing dBSPL and dBA: